sh4dowByte/flutter_ui_meditation_app/README.md

 | ![1732241556240](image/README/1732241556240.png) | ![1732241564682](image/README/1732241564682.png) |
 | ![1732241576575](image/README/1732241576575.png) | ![1732241587538](image/README/1732241587538.png) |

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+You are free to use this project for personal or educational purposes, but commercial use is not allowed.

+For more details, refer to the [full license text](LICENSE).

 ## Disclaimer

-The design of this application is based on a free Figma template available on the Figma Community.
-All rights to the original design belong to the respective creator.
-This implementation is for learning and non-commercial purposes only.
+The design of this application is based on a free Figma template available in the Figma Community.
+All rights to the original design are retained by the respective creator.
+This implementation is intended solely for educational and non-commercial purposes.

+This project utilizes a design sourced from the Figma Community.
+Licensing terms of the original design may apply.
+Please review the original Figma design [here](https://www.figma.com/community/file/882888114457713282) to ensure compliance with its terms before utilizing this project in any capacity.